top of page

 God is our heavenly father who made us and loves us, and he wants us to love and trust him too (Psalm 103:8-14, Hebrews 11:6).

 When we choose to go our own way, God calls us to turn back to him.
-God is patient as we grow in faith because he earnestly wants us to be part of his bigger plan for a world of peace and joy (Isaiah 55:6-7, 2 Peter 3:9, Luke 12:32).
+God is patient and forgiving as we grow in faith because he earnestly wants us to be part of his bigger plan, when his chosen king will overcome sin and bring peace and joy for the whole earth (2 Samuel 7:12-13, Psalm 72, 2 Peter 3:9, Luke 12:32).

 "This is how God showed his love among us: He sent his one and only Son into the world that we might live through him.
 This is love: not that we loved God, but that he loved us."